 - Death Is a Slap on the Wrist: The numbers of lives is unlimited.
 Each death sends Sergei back to the beginning of the level, but he retains all the gained experience, all his upgrades, and any key he found.
 The enemies are all back, but it isn't specific to the player's death: the monsters systematically reappers when leaving an area.

 - Deflector Shield: you have one, but it's next to useless.

 - Double Jump: Justified, your second and third suits have short-burn jetpacks.

 - Downer Ending: Although the Yellow Dimension's link to our universe is severed with the ship's destruction, the endgame stinger reveals that Sergei received the full blame for the slaughter of the ship's crew and was sent to an asylum when his tale (natually) fell on deaf ears, and to top it all off, it turns out he was infected by The Corruption after all.
 The game ends with an alien parasite graphically clawing its way out of Sergei's mouth while his interrogator flees in terror.

 - Eldritch Abomination: The Yellow.

 - Eldritch Location: Towards the end of the game, The Yellow dimension (which resembles an ominous mountain range covered in yellow mist and strange golden hieroglyphs floating in the sky) begins to merge with the ship.

-- Good Colors, Evil Colors: Suverted.
+- Good Colors, Evil Colors: Subverted.
 The signature color of the monsters is a (sickly glowing) shade of yellow.

 - Gorn: Oh sooo much.
 Enemies and environments are liberally splattered with blood and goo, and death animations for some enemies and bosses include being torn apart by the tension in their own muscles, exploding, vomiting blood and goo, being ripped in half and occasionally simply falling down dead.